Inertial Newton Algorithms Avoiding Strict Saddle Points: Asymptotic Behavior of INNA

+The expected behavior is observed on the left of Figure~\ref{fig::spiral}: the trajectory spirals around $(0,0)$ when $\alpha\beta<1$ (red curve), and does not when $\alpha\beta>1$ (orange curve).
+Remark that when zooming very close to $(0,0)$, the oscillating behavior remains observable.
+However this qualitative results say nothing about the speed of convergence, as evidenced on the right of Figure~\ref{fig::spiral}.
+Spiraling trajectories may converge faster than non-spiraling ones.
+This is because the Hartman-Grobman theorem connects the solutions of \eqref{eq::DIN} and those of its linearized approximation through a mapping which is homeomorphic (hence continuous) but not necessarily differentiable, so the speed of convergence need not be preserved.
+Interestingly, rates of convergence for \eqref{eq::DIN} can be derived using the KL property (see \cite{castera2019inertial}), which is another reparametrization of the function around critical points, that allows deriving quantitative results instead of qualitative ones, as provided here.

+We also empirically investigate the case where $\alpha$ in \eqref{eq::DIN} is replaced by $\alpha/t$ due to its link with Nesterov's method \citep{attouch2016fast}.
+In that case there is eventually a time after which $\alpha(t)\beta\leq 1$.
+Although this is out of the scope\footnote{We could consider non-autonomous ODEs \citep{palmer1973}, but we do not for the sake of simplicity.} of Theorem~\ref{thm::Hartman}, the spiraling phenomenon occurs.
+We can see it on Figure~\ref{fig::spiral}: for $(\alpha(t),\beta)=(2/t,0.1)$ (blue curve) the spirals are very large and the algorithm is much slower than it was for fixed $\alpha$.
+However using a larger $\beta$ (green curve), spirals are reduced (although still noticeable), resulting in faster convergence.

-\section{Asymptotic behavior of INNA}
+\section{Asymptotic Behavior of INNA}

-We now turn our attention to the asymptotic behavior of the algorithm INNA introduced by \citet{castera2019inertial}.
-Throughout this section we fix $\alpha\geq 0$ and $\beta>0$ the hyper-parameters of INNA.
-The INNA algorithm is originally designed for non-smooth and stochastic applications, however, in order to study its asymptotic behavior, we consider a simpler framework.
-We analyze the algorithm for a loss function $\J$ that is twice continuously differentiable and consider a deterministic version of the algorithm.
-In this framework, we may use fixed step-sizes: let $\gamma>0$ be a step-size, in this setting, the INNA algorithm reads,
+We now turn our attention to the asymptotic behavior of the algorithm INNA \cite{castera2019inertial}.
+INNA was originally designed for non-smooth and stochastic applications, yet, here we consider the case where $\J$ is still non-convex but $C^2$ and the algorithm is non-stochastic, so we can use fixed step-sizes.
+Fix $\alpha\geq 0$, $\beta>0$ and a step-size $\gamma$ to be the hyper-parameters of INNA, the algorithm reads:

-This algorithm is obtained via an explicit Euler discretization of \eqref{eq::DIN}, thus, we may hope the asymptotic behavior of INNA to be similar to that of the solutions of DIN.
-Actually, the set of stationary points of INNA is the same as that of DIN (see Section~\ref{sec::discStabman} of the appendix):
+This algorithm is obtained via an explicit Euler discretization of \eqref{eq::DIN}, which is why they have shared properties: DIN and INNA have the same stationary points $\ma$ (see Appendix~\ref{sec::AppStabINNA}), and we will show that INNA is likely to avoid $\ma_{<0}$.

-In this section, we prove that for almost any initialization, INNA does not converge to strict saddle points.
-To this aim we recall the definition of the set $\ma_{<0}$,

-\subsection{INNA generically avoids strict saddles}
+\subsection{INNA Generically Avoids Strict Saddles}